cwervo/old.cwervo.com/source/thoughts/2015/08/a-political-history-of-git.md

 **Note**: Github is a Gold sponsor for the non-profit [CODE2040](http://www.code2040.org/mission/), so they are still trying to up their diversity in the company.
-But I wrote this post because I think it's important to understand how we get here in the first place.
+But I wrote this post because I think it's important to understand how we got here in the first place.

 *[FOSS]: Free and Open Source Software
 *[VCS]: Version Control System